 I was acutely aware of the fact that I would “switch” into a different person when I started performing and looking back, I didn’t realise at the time, but it was the beginning of me creating a performance character.

 So it went for a while at first, until I got my first job in a restaurant.
-I knew right away I would have to have an actual outfit as opposed to just wearing whatever seemed appropriate for day each time I walked out of the house.
-At the restaurant I still hadn’t done any characterisation as it hadn’t really occurred to me.
-I had however decided to adopt a persona akin to the magicians who stood out to me, such as Lance Burton, who would wear a three piece suit and a short brimmed Akubra top hat.
+I knew right away; I would have to have an actual outfit as opposed to just wearing whatever seemed appropriate for the day each time I walked out of the house.
+At the restaurant, I still hadn’t done any characterisation as it hadn’t occurred to me.
+I had however decided to adopt a persona akin to the magicians who stood out to me, such as Lance Burton, who would wear a three-piece suit and a short-brimmed Akubra top hat.

 I had fallen into the classic “trap” that many magicians seem to fall into of wearing a black suit with a red tie.
 I think I was trying to copy the look of one of my favourite video game characters, Agent 47 from the Hitman series.
 Whatever the justification, I had taken my first step of being a character.
-I am not trying to justify my appalling choices, but I do think it is important as performers that we make choices, be they good or bad, and keep going, as otherwise we don’t learn, and one of the best ways to learn about what we do and don’t like is to first copy other people and then keep what works for us, and ditch the rest.
+I am not trying to justify my appalling choices.
+Still, I do think it is essential as performers that we make choices, be they good or bad, and keep going, as otherwise, we don’t learn, and one of the best ways to learn about what we do and don’t like is first to copy other people and then keep what works for us, and ditch the rest.

 After the semi-disastrous learning experience that was the MTV pilot, my director at the Magician’s Cabaret, James Karp, decided to cast me as a character in the stage performance part of the show.
 I was to play the Gambler.
-My character had already been created for me, which is not a process I would normally recommend, but I was taking on a character in a performance, rather than creating one for my own stage performances.
+My character had already been created for me, which is not a process I would generally recommend.
+Still, I was taking on a role in a performance, rather than creating one for my stage performances.

 I’ll talk about that in tomorrow’s article though, along with the rest of my fascinating story around characterisation.
-(I really need to find another word; even I’m getting bored of typing that one, heavens knows how you feel having to keep reading it!)
-Previous Blog Next Post
+(I need to find another word; even I’m getting bored of typing that one, heavens knows how you feel having to keep reading it!)
+Previous Post Next Post